Reviews You Can Rely On

 Too large for some hands

-Why we love it: The MX Vertical has a wide body that excellently supports the palm.
+Why we love it: The MX Vertical has a wide body that firmly supports the palm.
 “It kept my hand in a perfect position for clicking and scrolling.
 There was no risk of my hand sliding down and out of place, despite the mouse's vertical shape,” remarked our lead tester.
 The wrist naturally remains elevated above the mouse pad, further reducing the strain or discomfort that would normally be exerted on the joint.
 We also thoroughly appreciate the long-lasting rechargeable battery that keeps the mouse going for up to four months before needing to be plugged in.
-Connect it to up to three different devices and switch between them with an onboard toggle for even more wire-free convenience.

 Connection Type: Wireless and Bluetooth | Shape: Right-handed